SuperElastix/SimpleElastix/README.md

 - A SuperBuild that automatically compiles and installs SimpleElastix and any dependencies.
 - The complete set of SimpleITK image processing algorithms.

+Enough talk, time for some examples!
 Say you need to compare the volume, mean intensity and standard deviation of (possibly multiple) anatomical structures across a population of images using an atlas segmentation.
 This is accomplished using the following lines of Python code:

 ```python
 import SimpleITK as sitk